Azure/azure-service-operator/docs/hugo/content/design/api-versions/index.md

 }
 ```

 After the reconciler has populated an empty `Status` instance, `SetStatus()` is called for the update.
-It will be the appropriate API `Spec` as that is returned by `NewStatus()`, so all we need to do is to populate our Hub status.
+It will be the appropriate API `Status` as that is returned by `NewStatus()`, so all we need to do is to populate our Hub status.

 And, `SetStatus()` needs to convert the provided status to the hub variant.